MicheleBarucca97/StreamDataAnalytics/README.md

 ```
 In this way for each edit that comes from Wikipedia the number associeted with the namespace is traslated into a string and if the number is not associated with any string then it is inserted as an 'unknown' namespace.

-A second notice concern the fact that I decide to neglet directly the data coming from wikipedia that have ```type``` different from ```'edit'```, since the gol of the demo is to parse the changes made on Wikipedia pages.
+A second notice concern the fact that I decide to neglet directly the data coming from wikipedia that have ```type``` different from ```'edit'```, since the goal of the demo is to parse the changes made on Wikipedia pages.

 Before proceeding with the next step you have to open a different terminal and launch the python script, you can do it simply through the command: